By Shara Reiner & Jane Allen ©2018

 Legs – lay Santa on piece of parchment paper.
 Cut ½” of QW and divide in 2.
 Roll each into a ball and then a fat cone.
 Place one on each side of center and begin pressing and shaping.
 They should each be a similar cone shape.
 Place a hole in the bottom of each leg.

 Bottom of Coat – Cut ½” of QW and roll into a coil about 4” long.
 Flatten on parchment paper with palm of hand.
 Lift off paper and lay on bottom of coat to see if it is the right length.
-If so move and place a few dots of Super Glue Gel on bottom of coat.
-Lay clay on bottom of coat and around sides.
+If needed move and place a few dots of Super Glue Gel on bottom of coat.
+Lay clay on bottom of coat (slightly below bottom of wood) and around sides.
 Using tip of tool or pencil put little indents in the clay.

 Shoes – cut a ¼” of QW and divide in 2.
 Roll each into a coil about 1 ¼” – 1 ½” .
 Lay on piece of parchment paper and slightly flatten with palm of hand.
 Place a hole in top of each shoe.
 Mix up a sliver of QW and roll three small balls for outside of each shoe.
 Keep the balls small.
 Lay to cure.